Francis Nii Yartey

 Francis Nii Yartey (1946–2015) was a Ghanaian choreographer, dancer, and professor.
-He was the second director of the Ghana National Ensemble, succeeding Professor Albert Opoku Mawere.
+He was the second director of the Ghana National Ensemble, succeeding Professor Albert Mawere Opoku.

 Education and career

 Yartey earned a certificate and diploma at the University of Ghana in 1968 and 1971 respectively.
 At the university, he came under many Ghanaian practitioner-researchers including J.H.
 Nketia, Efua Sutherland and Albert Opoku Mawere.
 He then studied for a Master of Arts degree at the University of Illinois and was awarded the degree in 1975.

 A year after earning his master's degree, he took over as the Artistic Director/Choreographer of the Ghana Dance Ensemble.
 He remained so until 1993 when the ensemble moved to the National Theatre.
 The group was renamed the National Dance Company.
 He continued his role with the group until 2006 when he retired.